 A339 Advanced Income Tax (3 cr.)
 P: A328.
 Internal Revenue Code and Regulations; advanced aspects of income, deductions, exclusions, and credits, especially as applied to tax problems of partnership and corporations.

 A340 Tax Planning (3 cr.)
 P: A328.
 Income taxation of estates and trusts; the gift tax and the estate tax with emphasis on tax planning.
 State and local taxes with emphasis on multistate siti of corporations.

+A380 Professional Practice in Accounting (3-6 cr.)
+P: Junior or senior standing in major area and approval of department chairperson.
+Application filed through Professional Practice Program Office.
+Work experience in cooperating firm or agencies.
+Comprehensive written report.
+Graded A, S, or F, assigned by faculty.

 A424 Auditing (3 cr.)
 P: A322, A325, A328, A337.
 Internal and external audits of business operations.
 Review of internal control including EDP systems.
 Verification of systems for recording and processing transactions and balance sheet and operating accounts.
 Statistical applications in auditing.

 A425 Contemporary Accounting Theory (3 cr.)
 P: A322, A325, A328.
 Development of accounting principles; theory of income determination and presentation of financial condition.

 A433 The International Aspects of Accounting (3 cr.)
 P: A202 or A211-A212.
 Study of numerous differences observable in accounting principles, in legal traditions reflected in corporation and tax laws, in political and economic philosophies revealed in attitudes of management and labor towards their social and economic involvement.

 A434 The Professional Aspects of Accounting (3 cr.)
 P: A322, A325, A328, A424 or concurrent.
 Preparation for practice as professional public, industrial, or governmental accountant.
 Review of generally accepted accounting principles applied to problem-solving.

 A437 Advanced Management Accounting (3 cr.)
 P: A325.
 Expansion of concepts learned in A325.
 Behavioral aspects of management control systems.
 Integration of strategic planning, management control, and managerial information systems.
 Exploration of quantitative methods in accounting.
 Extensive use of case studies.

-A490 Independent Study in Accounting (cr. arr.)
-P: Consent of instructor.
+A490 Independent Study in Accounting (1-3 cr.)
+P: Permission of department chairperson.
+Supervised individual study and research in student's special field of interest.
+The student will propose the investigation desired and, in conjunction with the instructor, develop the scope of work to be completed.
+Consent of instructor and written report required.

-Administrative Systems and Business Education B490 Undergraduate Survey of Business Education (2 cr.)
-A terminal integrating course for business teachers.
-Review of undergraduate business principles and economic concepts.
-Demonstration of, and participation in, the problem-solving method and other methods of instruction.
-Methods of instruction in the bookkeeping-accounting and the basic business-economic subjects.
-C204 Business Communications (3 cr.)
-P: Eng.
-W131 or equivalent.
-Theory and practice of written communication in business; use of correct, forceful English in preparation of letters, memoranda, and reports.
+Administrative Systems and Business Education

+B460 Principles and Practices in Business Education (2 cr.)
+A terminal integrating course for secondary business teachers.
+Review of business principles and economic concepts.
+Demonstration of, and participation in, various methods of instruction including the bookkeeping-accounting and the basic business-economic subjects.